China approves more foreign funds as economy slows

 But the regulator also said it had cancelled QFII quotas for two foreign institutions and gave no further details.

-Domestic media reported in January that China may soon finalize rules governing capital gains taxes on QFII and was soliciting opinions on a draft.
+Domestic media reported in January that China may soon finalise rules governing capital gains taxes on QFII and was soliciting opinions on a draft.

-China controls capital flowing in and out of the country to protect it against financial turbulence, although Beijing has repeatedly pledged to speed up its liberalization.
+China controls capital flowing in and out of the country to protect it against financial turbulence, although Beijing has repeatedly pledged to speed up its liberalisation.
+(Reporting by Langi Chiang and Kevin Yao)

-(In this March 9 story regulator corrected figure for combined 2012 quota)